-The Series 2018A Bonds will be dated the date of their initial delivery and interest will accrue on the Series 2018A Bonds from such date at the rates presented on the inside front cover page of this Official Statement (calculated on the basis of a 360-day year consisting of twelve 30-day months), and is payable on June 1 and December 1 of each year, commencing June 1, 2018.
-The Series 2018A Bonds will be issued in the aggregate principal amounts and will mature on the dates and in the amounts shown on the inside front cover.
-The Series 2018A Bonds are issuable in denominations of \$5,000 or integral multiples of \$5,000 (the "Authorized Denominations").
+The Series 2019B Bonds will be dated the Date of Initial Delivery and interest will accrue on the Series 2019B Bonds from such date at the rates presented on the inside front cover page of this Official Statement (calculated on the basis of a 360-day year consisting of twelve 30-day months), and is payable on December 1 and June 1 of each year, commencing December 1, 2019 until stated maturity or prior redemption.
+The "Regular Record Date" for the Series 2019B Bonds is the fifteenth (15th) day immediately preceding each Interest Payment Date (or the Business Day immediately preceding such fifteenth (15th) day, if such fifteenth (15th) day is not a Business Day).
+The Series 2019B Bonds will be issued in the aggregate principal amount and will mature on the dates and in the amounts shown on the inside front cover.
+The Series 2019B Bonds are issuable in denominations of \$5,000 or integral multiples of \$5,000 (the "Authorized Denominations").